safasaeed/cse185_finalproject/README.md

 # mygwas options

-The required input to `mygwas` is a VCF file (containing the SNPs for a subset of samples) and a .phen file (contains normalized melanin(?) values for each sample)
+The required input to `mygwas` is a VCF file (containing the SNPs for a subset of samples) and a .phen file (contains normalized phenotype values for each sample)

 * `pheno FILE`, `vcf FILE`: Input phenotype and VCF files